I of course do not own anything to do with Buffy the Vampire Slayer or Supernatural.

 The air was cleaner here.
 Sweet and cool without the pollution of the city.
 I have been in L.A. way too long, she thought.
 She was fifty feet above the ground in the limbs of one of the giant conifers that abound in the Sioux Falls area.
 She was trying to get her bearings, to make sure she hadn’t gotten off course during the last storm that had rolled through the forest yesterday.

-She lifter her right hand to shield her eyes as she scanned the scenery.
+She lifted her right hand to shield her eyes as she scanned the scenery.
 Then she saw it.
 A small open clearing, no bigger than a football field among miles and miles of trees.
 That was the place that had haunted her dreams for the last four months.
 It looked to be less than two miles away.
 With a sigh of relief, she closed her eyes and simply enjoyed the feeling of the sun on her face and the wind in her hair.

 The peaceful moment was suddenly shattered when a blinding white light dropped from the sky and landed in the middle of the clearing.
 This can’t be a coincidence.
-And quicker than should be possible, Buffy Summers jumped out of the tree , landed lightly on her feet and took off running.
+And quicker than should have been possible, Buffy Summers jumped out of the tree , landed lightly on her feet and took off running.

 “Where am I? ” His voice was deep and raspy, straining on even those few words.
 “And who the hell are you?”

-“You’re in South Dakota .”
-Buffy said as they untangled themselves.
+“You’re in South Dakota,” Buffy said as they untangled themselves.
 She watched him closely as he sat up and looked around at the destruction around them.
 He looked human enough.
 But she still didn’t know why she had been compelled to come here.
 Was she supposed to help this man or kill him?

 “Here, take some water.
 My name is Buffy.”